 White paper

-1. Ease of connectivity into your ERP
+1. Ease of connectivity into your transactional systems

-ONESOURCE is a mature, out-of-the-box solution designed with data migration and system integration in mind.
-For example, integrating the ONESOURCE Indirect Tax suite with SAP is a relative snap because the program is specifically engineered to fit SAPs’ structure and logic.
-A powerful and intuitive user interface allows tax professionals to configure indirect tax calculations in both the tax engine and SAP framework, which means they can manage their entire transaction tax environment with minimal custom programming or IT involvement.
+For example, integrating the ONESOURCE Indirect Tax suite with SAP is relatively easy because the solution needs to be specifically engineered to fit SAP's structure and logic.
+A powerful and intuitive user interface allows tax professionals to configure indirect tax calculations in both the tax engine and SAP framework, which means they can manage their entire transactional tax environment with minimal custom programming or IT involvement.

-2. Ease of use (initial and ongoing)
+2. Ease of use and low maintenance (initial and ongoing)

 IT managers are understandably cautious about introducing software that is difficult to learn and maintain, which is why ONESOURCE's implementation and management were designed to be as stress-free as possible.